 The following are brief locational restrictions of the zoning regulations for the five MMFLA uses.
 All five uses are allowed in the City of Battle Creek and must meet the following City limitations.

 Click each map thumbnail to view the larger version.

 1) Growing & 2) Processing

-These businesses are allowed only in the I-1 and I-2 industrial zoning districts, when located at least 1,000 feet from day cares, churches, schools, and residences/residential zoned property.
+These businesses are allowed only in the I-1 and I-2 industrial zoning districts, when located at least 1,000 feet from day cares, churches, schools, and residences & residential zoned property.
 Growing and processing may take place only inside fully-enclosed buildings; no greenhouses/hoop houses are allowed.
-Use of roofs with a transparent material (like glass) would be allowed to provide sunlight in growing areas, but the roof must be entirely covered at night.
+Use of roofs with a transparent material (like glass) may be allowed to provide sunlight in growing areas, but the roof must be entirely covered at night.

 3) Safety Compliance Facility (testing)